-According to event details provided by the art museum, the bedrock of Delsarte’s artistry is centered around drawing, painting, and print making.
+The bedrock of Delsarte’s artistry is centered around drawing, painting, and print making according to the art museum flyer details.

 To go with the exhibit, NCCU published a 79-page softcover book featuring dozens of Delsarte’s works, including most of the pieces on display in the gallery.